Skip to content

 Adverb; at the most

-Owners, designers, and builders of tiny homes (RVs, boats and yachts too for that matter) offer a great, albeit extreme, example of maximum effort and results.
+Owners, designers, and builders of tiny homes (RVs, boats, and yachts) offer a great, albeit extreme, example of maximum effort and results.
 They decide what they need and want, how much room they have to work with, and get creative to maximize their function and enjoyment.
-Maximalism in this context is very straight forward.
+Maximalism in this context is very straightforward.

 Subscribe to receive the latest posts in your inbox.